OR-Dept-Environmental-Quality/wic-data/README.md

 # wic-data
-An R data package containing impact factors and example datasets from the Waste Impact Calculator project.
+An R data package containing impact factors and example datasets from the [Waste Impact Calculator project](https://or-dept-environmental-quality.github.io/wic/).

-Install in R and inspect contents like so.
+To install in R and inspect its contents, use code like the code below.
 Note that R drops the hyphen, so inside R the package is called "wicdata".

 ```
+# install from github to your local R installation
 devtools::install_github(
   repo="https://github.com/OR-Dept-Environmental-Quality/wic-data",
-  force=TRUE
+  force=TRUE  # overwrites any previous version
   )
+# load into your workspace
 library(wicdata)
+# bring up the (minimal) help index
 help(package=wicdata)
+# preview some data frames in the project
+head(wicImpactFactors)
+head(anyTown)
 ```